pulsejet/memories/docs/hw-transcoding.md

     !!! tip "NVENC"
         If you want to use NVENC instead of VA-API, uncomment the `runtime` line and remove the `devices` section above.
 You will need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) on your host.

+    !!! tip "Nextcloud host"
+        The `NEXTCLOUD_HOST` environment variable must be set to the URL of your Nextcloud instance.
+If you are using a reverse proxy, you must set this to the URL of the reverse proxy.
+If you are using a self-signed certificate or http, you must also set `NEXTCLOUD_ALLOW_INSECURE=1`.
+Note that you may directly use the name of the Nextcloud container if you are using Docker Compose, but you will need to add the domain to `trusted_domains` in `config.php`.

 1. You can now configure the go-vod connect address in the Memories admin panel to point to the external container. go-vod uses port `47788` by default, so in our example the **connection address** would be set to **`go-vod:47788`**.